Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 vec2 := Vector2.{2.0, 6.28};
 bob2 := Person.{"Robert", 42, Vector2.{64.139999, -21.92}};
 ```
 The Struct_Name. prefix is needed to inform the compiler which struct type is defined here.
 Note that all values provided in a struct literal must be constant, you can't use variables.
+Struct literals can only use values that are constant at compile-time.

 In struct literals you can also name the fields, like `field = value`.
-This allows you give the values in a different order, and fields that have default values don't need to be specified.
-Struct literals are only for values that are constant at compile-time.
+This allows you to give the values in a different order, and fields that have default values don't need to be specified.

 Here is a simple way to reset a struct (also an anonymous struct) to its default values:  `john_doe := Person.{};`